NikhilVankayala/mathquiz_app/README.md

-MathQuiz App 🎓🧮
+MathQuiz App
 MathQuiz App is a dynamic, web-based platform designed with Flask and MySQL, offering engaging, topic-based math quizzes for high school students (Grades 9–12).
 It provides a comprehensive learning experience with features like secure user authentication, interactive timed questions, a personalized performance dashboard, and full quiz history.
 Built with modern web technologies and Docker support, it ensures easy deployment and a smooth user experience.

-✨ Features
+ Features
-. 🔐 User Authentication: Secure login and signup processes with hashed passwords for data protection.
+.
+User Authentication: Secure login and signup processes with hashed passwords for data protection.

-. 📚 Topic-Based Quizzes: Access a variety of math topics specifically tailored for high school grade levels.
+.
+Topic-Based Quizzes: Access a variety of math topics specifically tailored for high school grade levels.

-. ⏱ Timed Questions: Each question comes with a countdown timer to enhance focus and challenge.
+.
+Timed Questions: Each question comes with a countdown timer to enhance focus and challenge.

-. 🎯 Final Cumulative Quiz: A unique feature that re-tests concepts based on past mistakes, reinforcing learning.
+.
+Final Cumulative Quiz: A unique feature that re-tests concepts based on past mistakes, reinforcing learning.

-. 📊 Dashboard & Past Attempts: Track your progress with a personalized dashboard and review detailed history of all your quiz attempts.
+.
+Dashboard & Past Attempts: Track your progress with a personalized dashboard and review detailed history of all your quiz attempts.

-. 🧪 Diverse Question Types: Engage with a mix of multiple-choice and true/false questions, covering both theoretical concepts and calculation-based problems.
+.
+Diverse Question Types: Engage with a mix of multiple-choice and true/false questions, covering both theoretical concepts and calculation-based problems.

-. 🐳 Docker Support: Streamlined deployment with Docker, allowing you to run the entire application with a single command.
+.
+Docker Support: Streamlined deployment with Docker, allowing you to run the entire application with a single command.

-. ✅ Robust Test Coverage: Includes pytest unit tests with mock data to ensure application reliability and stability.
+.
+Robust Test Coverage: Includes pytest unit tests with mock data to ensure application reliability and stability.

-🛠️ Tech Stack
+ech Stack
 Backend: Python (Flask)

 Frontend: HTML5, CSS3, Vanilla JavaScript